li-wenbo/ansible-role-mysql-startup/README.md

 Role Variables
 --------------

-1. you should select a mysql_server_id for every mysql server, and they are different. put it in the inventory.
+    1. you should select a mysql_server_id for every mysql server, and they are different. put it in the inventory. default is 1.

             [dbs]
             10.0.10.11 mysql_server_id=1
             10.0.10.12 mysql_server_id=2

-2. default mysql_server_port is 3306
+    2. mysql_root_password comes from vars/passwd.yml that shoud be an ansible_vault file.
-3. must change mysql_root_password in default/main.yml
+    3. mysql default in defaults/main.yml

 Dependencies
 ------------